jupyter-book/thebe/docs/ui.rst

 Thebe includes support for some built-in user interface elements.

-The aim is to provide simple elements that can be added to a page a styled accordingly by the consumer without neeing to [re]write coont code.
+The aim is to provide simple elements that can be added to a page and styled accordingly by the consumer without needing to [re]write code.
 Using these UI elements in the way shown here, assumes that you already have Thebe statically loaded on page.

 Built in UI elements are: